Reconciling hints on axion-like-particles from high-energy gamma rays with stellar bounds: Phenomenological consequences

 \subsection{SN 1987A}

 In a core-collapse supernova, ALPs would be emitted via the Primakoff process, and eventually convert into gamma rays in the magnetic field of the Milky Way.
 The lack of a gamma-ray signal in the GRS instrument of the SMM satellite in coincidence with the observation of the neutrinos emitted from SN1987A therefore provided a strong bound on their coupling to photons.
 Notably for $m_a < 4 \times 10^{-10}$~eV the most recent analysis finds $g_{10} < 5.3 \times 10^{-2}$~\cite{Payez:2014xsa}.
 The environmental suppression of $g_{a\gamma}$ in a SN matter, being calibrated on the Sun conditions, would be dramatic.
 Indeed, it would imply that the ALP-photon coupling would be vanishing in the core where typical densities would be $\rho \sim 10^{14}$ g\,cm$^{-3}$ and temperature $T\sim 30$~MeV.
 Therefore, the ALP would be emitted only from the outer layers of the star with a strongly reduced flux and an energy outside the band of the SMM satellite.
 Therefore, in this model the ALP bound would practically disappear.
+A similar suppression would apply also to bounds from extra-galactic core-collapse supernovae~\cite{Meyer:2020vzy}.